julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [FEATURE] Read a model setup from a plain text file
-  - [TEST] Activity should create a PlainTextModelPopulator and give it the model to populate as well as some plain text describing the model contents.
-Change the demo model content to use this mechanism.
 - [FEATURE] Write some decent content!
 Expand it and expand the framework to supply functionality to support the content.

 - [FEATURE] Action navigator - instead of long click context menu sequence use a sidebar which either expands or gets replaced (with a title to preserve context e.g. 'take', 'drop').